raul23/pyebooktools/examples.rst

 `:information_source:`

-  For those ebooks for which no ISBNs could be found in them, the ``ebooktools.py`` takes the following steps to organize them:
+  For those ebooks for which no ISBNs could be found in them, the ``ebooktools.py`` script takes the following steps to organize them:

   1. Use calibre's ``ebook-meta`` to extract the author and title metadata from the ebook file